sananakther6642/Stage-Fright-Light-VR-Project/README.md

 3. **Set Up VR**:
    - Ensure you have the `XR Interaction Toolkit` installed via the Unity Package Manager.
    - Configure your project for VR usage under `Project Settings` > `XR Plugin Management`.

+4. **Open the Room Scene**:

+   After importing the Unity package, navigate to the Scenes folder and open the Room scene.

+5. **Main Menu Scene**:

+   If you want to see the main menu, open the Main Menu scene in the Scenes folder.
+In the main menu, use the mouse to interact with the buttons.

+6. **Running the Presentation**:

+   While in the Room scene and the presentation is running, you can press the Escape key on your keyboard to continue to the Results screen.

+7. **Results Screen**:

+   In the Results screen, you can press the Escape key again to end the project.

 ## Adding Your Own Slides